 "I spent much of my spare time teaching George who through that and being in the environment, became a piper in about six months or so".

-"Later when I was Pipe Corporal and with the influence of Pipe Major Hugh Fraser (ex Cameron Highlanders and that piping legacy) I took a great interest in assisting Hugh in teaching the pipers in our care to become better pipers whether or not they were NS or regular soldiers".
+"Later when I was Pipe Corporal and with the influence of Pipe Major Hugh Fraser (ex Cameron Highlanders and that piping legacy) I took a great interest in assisting Hugh in teaching the pipers in our care to become better pipers whether or not they were national service or regular soldiers".

 "It was to the benefit of the Art as much as that of the piper and the band that mattered".